Engine Work

 Once secured in the marina in Cascais, PT the leak reduced to the same amount of bilge pump activity as the previous winter in Florida.
 So it was obvious that the leak was greater when Sarah was underway - further pointing to the rudder stuffing box.

-About this time I was able to get my digital camera down into the area of the stuffing box and took the two pictures above, right and left.
+About this time I was able to get my digital camera down into the area of the stuffing box and took the pictures above, and on the left.
 In the top picture you can see the amount of thread below the lock nut (bottom nut).
-The picture below on the left shows the moisture on the top of the stuffing box.
+The picture on the left shows the moisture on the top of the stuffing box.
 This was at least one source the bilge water on Sarah.

 Our first problem was to find a wrench of sufficient size to work the nuts on the stuffing box.
 We measured the nut with a micrometer to be about 2-1/2".
 I have a Channel Locks adjustable wrench that is large enough.
 However that type of wrench would be difficult if not impossible to use on the nut.
 Through one of the service shops at the marina I acquired a large pipe wrench, shown in the picture on the right.